Fur0rem/PPN-AI-ACCE/README.md

 │   └── x.cpp
 ├── tests           # Contains the tests source code
 │   └── x.cpp
-├── Makefile        # To compile the project
+├── CMakeLists.txt        # To compile the project
 ├── default.nix     # Nix file to create a development environment ├── Doxyfile        # Doxygen configuration file
 └── .clang files    # Contains the clang files for formatting and linting like .clang-format, .clang-tidy and .clangd